 OSCE: What is key or needed for growth in prefabrication?

 GA: Eco-system behavior and project development processes needs to evolve but it can only evolve when the value is understood.
-As an example, if the goal is a sustainable building, prefabrication can be viewed as the “how” to achieve the end goal once the relationship between sustainability and prefabricated solutions needs to be understood.
+As an example, if the goal is a sustainable building, prefabrication needs to viewed as the “how” to achieve the end goal and the relationship between sustainability and prefabricated solutions needs to be understood.

 Prefabrication should not be viewed as having to give up something to receive a desired outcome.
-Manufacturers need to design their products for the needs of the end-user without tradeoffs versus the traditional approach of designing a custom project then looking for contractors to prefabricate.
+Manufactures need to design their products for the needs of the end- user without tradeoffs versus the traditional approach of designing a custom project and then looking for contractors to prefabricate.

 OSCE: What is your point of view on prefabrication and sustainability?
 Can the two go together and what are Clark Pacific’s initiatives around it?

-- Over 90% of labor force is local
+- Bringing in 90% of the labor force locally

-- More than half of the energy used during prefabrication is from on-site generated photovoltaic electricity
+- Creating 58% of energy used during prefabrication from on-site generated photovoltaic electricity

-- Prefabrication reduces trips on and off job sites for less cluttered construction sites for workers, less noise, dust, and delivery disruption to the local community
+- Reducing trips on and off job sites for less cluttered construction sites for workers, less noise, dust, and delivery disruption to the local community

-- In a controlled manufacturing plant, prefabrication uses advanced technologies in reusable molds and forms with less waste
+- Using advanced technologies in reusable molds and forms with less waste

-- Nearly all water used in our prefabrication batch processes are recycled and reused onsite
+- Recycling or reusing nearly all water used in our prefabrication batch processes

 OSCE: What is your advice for those considering prefabrication/offsite construction?